 Haworthia comptoniana, Haworthia retusa var. comptoniana

-Haworthia emelyae var. comptoniana is a stemless, rosette-forming succulent.
-This plant is generally a solitary rosette.
-Its growth is almost entirely subterranean, with only the leaves' apex exposed to the atmosphere at the soil level.
+Haworthia emelyae var. comptoniana is a succulent that forms stemless, usually solitary rosettes.
+Its growth is almost entirely underground, with only the leaves' apex exposed to the atmosphere at the soil level.
 It is bigger than Haworthia emelyae, growing up to 5 inches (12.5 cm) in diameter.
-Leaves are broad triangular, up to 2 inches (5 cm) long and up to 0.8 inch (2 cm) wide, reticulated with pale white-flecked "veins" running into lines that converge at the apex.
-Flowers are 2-lipped, white with greenish veins, borne on a up to 8 inches (20 cm) tall inflorescence.
+Leaves are broadly triangular, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
+They are reticulated with pale white-flecked "veins" running into lines that converge at the apex.
+Flowers are 2-lipped, white with greenish veins, and borne on an up to 8 inches (20 cm) tall inflorescence.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).